 Myth: Driverless cars must make decisions independently

-Reality: While human drivers have to drive with the information gathered from their senses, driverless cars won’t have to work all on their own.
+Reality: It is one of the common driverless car myths.
+While human drivers have to drive with the information gathered from their senses, driverless cars won’t have to work all on their own.
 Thanks to the Internet of Things (IoT) and Vehicle-to-Everything (V2X) technologies, they will have access to data from other vehicles and city infrastructure such as traffic signals, road signs, etc. A wireless communication technology, V2X allows cars to wirelessly communicate with its surroundings, helping it deal with unfamiliar and unexpected scenarios and hazards.

 Myth: They will spell the end of the parking garage